mrocklin/thesis/search.md

 Additionally the states within this graph have two important properties

 *   Quality:  There is a notion of quality or cost both at each final state and at all intermediate states.
 This is provided by an objective function and can be used to guide our search
 *   Validity:  There is a notion of validity at each final state.
-Not all leaves are valid terminal points.
+Only some leaves represent valid terminal points; others are dead-ends.

 For simplicity this section will consider the simpler problem of searching a tree (without duplicates.)
-The full problem can be recovered through use of dynamic programming.
+The full DAG search problem can be recovered through use of dynamic programming.

 #### Interface

 In this section we consider the abstract problem of exploring a tree to minimize an objective function.
 We depend on the following interface

-    children  ::  node -> [node]
-    objective ::  node -> score
+    children  ::  node -> list of nodes objective ::  node -> score
     isvalid   ::  node -> bool